simpleangularcontrols/simpleangularcontrols/ch.jnetwork.sac-controls/projects/sac-common/src/services/sac-localisation.service.md

 # Uages

 Create your own service for the translation of resource keys into texts.
-If you want to change the standard keys of the texts, implement a service with the interface `ISacValidationKeyService` to change the keys.
+If you want to change the standard keys of the texts, implement a service with the interface `ISacLocalisationService` to change the keys.

 # Example implementation